inrialearninglab/PhoneImpact/docs/Ressources/Sources/Sources_malus.md

     On y lit par exemple :

-    > *"Lithium mining, especially in brine, requires an intensive extraction of water, which contains the sought-after minerals.
+    > *Lithium mining, especially in brine, requires an intensive extraction of water, which contains the sought-after minerals.
 Many consider this **water mining**.
 Studies carried out at the Atacama salt flat report that, “In order to produce a ton of lithium, 2 million liters of water are evaporated from the wells.
 That’s 2,000 tons of water that cannot be recirculated” and that, at this rate of extraction, the water will be difficult to recover.
 It is estimated that over 226 million liters of water are pumped daily in the whole of the water basin.
 By extracting brine, fresh water from the peripheral groundwater is displaced to fill up what was extracted.
-It then mixes with the salt water and becomes saline for good, damaging the freshwater sources of the water basin."*
+It then mixes with the salt water and becomes saline for good, damaging the freshwater sources of the water basin.*

        Pages 26-27 du rapport

-    > *"La Escondida mine in Chile is a landmark case.
+    > *La Escondida mine in Chile is a landmark case.
 BHP Billiton owns the project and has provoked “continuous, permanent, cumulative and irreparable” damage to the underground aquifer of the Punta Negra Salt Flat.
 After 27 years extracting water from the salt flat for its copper mine (until 2017), “the levels of the salt flat aquifer diminished to such a point that the wetlands and all the vegetation surrounding it dried up.
-A large proportion of the fauna that inhabited it disappeared as it lost its habitat.”*
+A large proportion of the fauna that inhabited it disappeared as it lost its habitat.*

     Page 31 du rapport

 <hr>

+!!!
+Tip ""
     [38] L’industrie minière est la première cause dans le monde de <b>conflits environnementaux</b>.
 En 2019, 50 défenseurs de l'environnement ont été assassinés dans des conflits liés à l'industrie minière.

 !!!
 Source "Précisions et source"